reiest/Futbin-price-updater/README.md

 * **Most frequent**: Player has been sold at this price the most.
 This can be set as your sell price but I want you to look at the *Occurency rate* before you sell.
 * **Frequency**: How many times it has been sold at the most frequent sale price.
 * **Occurency rate(2,5%)**: Shows how many percentage of sales happened at average times 2.5%.
 Example: ```average = 100'000``` then it will show how many percent of sales occured at 102.5k or above.
 This is useful to look at if you want to sell at a price higher than average.
-* [First sale data](https://github.com/fskickz/Futbin-price-updater): 500 sales has been made since this date.
+* **First sale data**: 500 sales has been made since this date.
 This is useful to look at if has been a market crash since that date.